Return of Federal Financial Aid Policy

 Calculations & Post/withdrawal Disbursements

-Mid-East CTC – Adult Education will use the official withdraw date (see withdrawal policy) to complete the R2T4 calculations to determine whether funds need to be disbursed or returned.
-In most cases, only refunds will be completed; however, in the even that funds are not drawn in before a student drops and aid is earned a post withdrawal disbursement will have to be completed.
-If a student is receiving only Pell Grant funds in a post withdrawal disbursement Mid-East will automatically draw in funds on behalf of the student within 30 days of the determination.
-If loan funds can be part of the post withdrawal, the student’s consent in writing must be present in order to draw funds.
+Mid-East CTC – Adult Education will use the official withdraw date or last date attended (see withdrawal policy) to complete the R2T4 calculations to determine whether funds need to be disbursed or returned.
+In most cases, only refunds will be completed; however, in the event that funds are not drawn before a student drops and aid is earned a post withdrawal disbursement will have to be completed.
+If a student is receiving only Pell Grant funds in a post withdrawal disbursement Mid-East will automatically draw funds on behalf of the student within 30 days of the determination.
+If loan funds are a part of the post withdrawal, the student’s consent in writing must be present in order to draw funds.
 This notification will include borrower rights, all aid that is eligible to be disbursed, amount owed to the school and the amount student will have to pay if disbursement is rejected.

 The calculation of Title IV funds earned by the student has no relationship to the student’s incurrent institutional charges.
 (See Refund Policy and Payment of Account Charges).